JulianKahnert/blog/Content/posts/2018-03-03--pdf-archiver.md

 New incoming documents will be scanned and stored in a box.
 Only very important certificates get stored separately.

-Now you might think: *Well, is it really faster to scan the documents and tag them afterwards instead of sorting them right away?*<br>
+Now you might think: *Well, is it really faster to scan the documents and tag them afterwards instead of sorting them right away?*

 The answer in my case: **Yes, definitely!**
-As you are reading this I assume you are a tech person, which leads you to spend more time on your computer than in front of your shelf with all the binders.<br>
+As you are reading this I assume you are a tech person, which leads you to spend more time on your computer than in front of your shelf with all the binders.

 By scanning a document and leaving it in a box afterwards, you shift them to a place, where you might spend some time.
 In my case, I speed up the scanning process by using the [Scanbot App](https://scanbot.io/) which also extracts the text from my scans and saves it in the PDF (Pro Feature).